-In the area of CSCW, a large number of synchronous approaches has been published, such as synchronous editing of documents and video conferencing.
-Except for the latter, none of them has achieved a relevant level of practical application until now.
-Dewan proposes in [7] to apply synchronous approaches such as synchronous editing and debugging to cooperative software engineering.
-This approach does not address, however, the relevant problems of cooperative software engineering as discussed in Section 2.
+In the area of CSCW there is a large number of published synchronous approaches such as synchronous editing of documents and video conferencing but there are no approaches that have achieved a relevant level of practical application besides video conferencing systems.
+Dewan proposes in [Dew93] to apply different synchronous approaches such as synchronous editing and debugging to cooperative software engineering.
+This approach, however, does not address the relevant problems of cooperative software engineering, as discussed in Section 2.

-Some programming environments such as Cadillac [9] and Field [22] incorporate annotations, too.
+Some programming environments such as Cadillac [Gab90] and Field [Rei90b] already incorporate annotations.
 In contrast to our approach their annotation concepts are simplistic means for connecting some information with source code.
 They are tool specific and cover only a small part of the artifacts.
 Moreover, these environments are aimed at single developers.

-We do not know about tools similar to the TurboMixer.
-Concepts building on the same basic idea are also presented in a paper by Grass [11].
+We do not know about tools similar to TurboMixer.
+Only Grass describes in [Gra92] similar concepts and ideas.